One Step is Enough: Multi-Agent Reinforcement Learning based on One-Step Policy Optimization for Order Dispatch on Ride-Sharing Platforms: Experiment

 \subsection{Experiment Setup}

 To validate our method, we conduct a series of experiments using a real-world ride-hailing dataset from Manhattan, New York City \cite{TLCData}.
 The data collected from 19:00 to 19:30 on July 17, 2024, is used as the training set, which includes 3,726 valid orders.
-The data from other periods of that day is used as the testing set.
+We then evaluate the trained model using data from the entire day of July 18, 2024, selecting the first 30 minutes of data from each hour, resulting in a total of 24 independent tests.
+An expanded generalization experiment is provided in Appendix \ref{sec:expand}, using the data from Queens, New York.

-For the simulation, we set the total number of drivers to 1,000, with each car having a capacity of 3 and a default speed of 60 km/h.
+For the simulation, we set the total number of vehicles to 1,000, with each car having a capacity of 3 and a default speed of 60 km/h.
 The optimal routing is achieved using the OSRM simulator \cite{luxen-vetter-2011}.
 The experiments are conducted using the PyTorch framework \cite{paszke2019pytorch} on a workstation running Windows 11, equipped with an Intel(R) Core(TM) i7-14700KF processor and an NVIDIA RTX 4080 graphics card.
-Due to device limitations, we set each episode length to 30 minutes, with each step representing 1 minute, resulting in a running time of approximately 40 to 120 seconds for different methods per episode.
+Following the setup of pervious works, we set each episode length to 30 minutes, with each step representing 1 minute, resulting in a running time of approximately 40 to 120 seconds for different methods per episode.
 We maximize the training episodes at 1,000 and evaluate model performance every 10 episodes.

 To further illustrate the efficiency of our method, we choose a simple four-layer MLP as the policy network, with 128 units in each hidden layer and LeakyReLU \cite{maas2013rectifier} as the activation function.
-Considering the variable action space (since the number of orders changes each time), we set the network input as a single driver-order pair, ignoring the relationships between orders.
+Considering the variable action space (since the number of orders changes each time), we set the network input as a single vehicle-order pair, ignoring the relationships between orders.
 Finally, a softmax layer is used to normalize the output probabilities.

-During training, our models utilized approximately 3.8GB (OSPO) and 5.2GB (GRPO) of GPU memory, with a batch size of 256.
-For exploration, we add gradually decreasing random noise, employing the same Binary Symmetric Channel (BSC) noise as in \cite{hu2025bmg}.
-For optimization, we use the Adam optimizer \cite{kingma2014adam} with an initial learning rate of $10^{-4}$ and a decay rate of 0.99.
+For exploration, we add gradually decreasing random noise, employing the same Binary Symmetric Channel (BSC) noise as in \cite{hu2025bmg,hoppe2024global,enders2023hybrid,al2019deeppool}.